Dzima77/nym-validator/README.md

 This is the Nym validator, associated client code, and dummy service provider code.

-It is a Go implementation of the [Coconut](https://arxiv.org/pdf/1802.07344.pdf) selective disclosure credentials scheme.
+It contains a Go implementation of the [Coconut](https://arxiv.org/pdf/1802.07344.pdf) selective disclosure credentials scheme.
 Coconut supports threshold issuance on multiple public and private attributes, re-randomization and multiple unlinkable selective attribute revelations.

 For more information, see the [documentation](https://nymtech.net/docs/).